metosin/clojure-bootcamp-setup/README.md

 You need:

-* Laptop, with Linux, Mac OS X, or recent Windows
+* Laptop with Linux, Mac OS X, or recent Windows

 Note, if you have Linux or Mac, you can install these using your package manager.
 In case of Mac, use [homebrew](http://brew.sh) with [cask](http://caskroom.io).